Paul Genge

-Paul Morgan Genge (March 29, 1913, in Brooklyn, New York – May 13, 1988, in Los Angeles, California) was an actor from the 1950s through to the late 1970s.
+Paul Morgan Genge (March 29, 1913 – May 13, 1988) was an actor from the 1950s through to the late 1970s.

 Early years

 Genge's parents were Mr. and Mrs. Edward C. Genge.
 During World War II he served in the United States Army Air Corps.
 While he was stationed at Geiger Field in 1942 he acted with the Little Theater in Spokane, Washington.

 Film and television

 Genge is most famous for his role as the shotgun toting gray-haired mob hitman 'Mike' in the 1968 film Bullitt (his character is the passenger in the black 1968 Dodge Charger during the famous car chase that goes out of control and causes his death and the driver's).
-Other film roles include that of a payoff man in The Outfit (1973), a California Highway Patrol officer in 1967's Hot Rods to Hell, Whitey, a communist suspect in The FBI Story (1959) and Lieutenant Hagerman in Alfred Hitchcock's North By Northwest (1959).
+Other film roles include that of a payoff man in The Outfit (1973); a California Highway Patrol officer in 1967's Hot Rods to Hell; Whitey, a communist suspect in The FBI Story (1959); and Lieutenant Hagerman in Alfred Hitchcock's North By Northwest (1959).
 He also appeared on many television shows from the 1950s, 1960s, and 1970s.
 He played in four episodes of Perry Mason, starring Raymond Burr; in three of the roles he played a law-enforcement officer, such as San Francisco Inspector Wade in "The Case of the Poison Pen Pal" in 1962.
-In his final appearance in 1966 he played Bud in "The Case of the Sausalito Sunrise."
-In that episode he and his comrade, in attempting to hijack goods from a truck driven by Paul Drake, are killed when their car loses control and rolls down the cliff, somewhat similar to the chase scene in Bullitt.
+In his final appearance in 1966 he played Bud in "The Case of the Sausalito Sunrise".
+In that episode he and his comrade, in attempting to hijack goods from a truck driven by Paul Drake, are killed when their car loses control and rolls down the cliff.